michael-cannon/wordpress-starter-premium/README.md

 ## Support

-This is a developer's portal for WordPress Starter Premium by Michael Cannon and should not be used for support.
-Please visit the [WordPress Starter Premium Knowledge Base](https://aihrus.zendesk.com/categories/20102742-WordPress-Starter-Plugin) for frequently asked questions, offering ideas, or getting support.
+This is a developer's portal for WordPress Starter Premium and should not be used for support.
+Please visit the [WordPress Starter Premium Knowledge Base](https://nodedesk.zendesk.com/hc/en-us/sections/200861112) for frequently asked questions, offering ideas, or getting support.

 ## Contributions